keeganwitt/spire-docker-compose/README.md

 # spire-docker-compose

-This Repo is a simple Docker Compose setup of SPIRE.
+This repo is a simple Docker Compose setup of SPIRE.